How to Grow Soybeans

 How to Grow Soybeans - Harvest Time

-Days to Maturity: Soybean plants require about 85 days to harvest.
+Days to Maturity: Soybean plants require 90 or more days to harvest.

 Try succession planting, for continuous harvest over several weeks.